vFlyingCowboy/docs-site/docs/sops/Development Team/dev.md

 1. Once a code review has been completed and approved, a GitHub action will automatically push a docker image to Digital Ocean for server usage.

 2. Should the project be new, the Dev Team Lead and/or Deputy Dev Team Lead shall create a folder within the “Deployments” repository when deploying the project.
+   1. The deployment folder should include the following on as needed basis based on the requirements of the project:
+      - Deployment YAML
+      - Service YAML
+      - Virtual Service YAML
+      - Doppler Secrets YAML (More Described Below)
+      - Other YAML's as needed

-## 3. Production Environment
+## 3. Production Environment / Kubernetes Management

-**All code that has been approved for the production shall be deployed to the TPC Kubernetes Cluster unless otherwise specified.**
+**All code that has been approved for the production environment shall be deployed to the TPC Kubernetes Cluster unless otherwise specified.**

 ### 3.1 Access to the Production Environment

 1. Access to The Pilot Club Development Production Environment shall only be given to designated individuals by direction of the Dev Team Lead

    1. Members with Server Access shall not disseminate the log on credentials to anyone not approved by the Dev Team Lead.

-### 3.2 Request for Access
+   2. Admin Access to any of the Dev Team members will be decided on a case by case basic by the Dev Team Lead.
+This includes any of the Supporting Systems attached to the Dev Team.

-1. Should any member of The Pilot Club Dev Team feel as if they need access to the Production Environment, they may request it from the Dev Team Lead at dev-lead@thepilotclub.org
+2. Should any member of The Pilot Club Dev Team feel as if they need access to the Production Environment, they may request it from the Dev Team Lead at dev-lead@thepilotclub.org

+### 3.3 Argo CD

+1. Argo CD is used for the management of kubernetes deployments and systems.
+This allows any member of the team to be able to manage their own project's resources without having to have any external assistance.

+2. Argo CD permissions are based on GitHub teams.
+Each member of the team will have basic level access to Argo which allows for syncing, restarting, and retrieving logs.

+3. Each member of the Dev Team shall have an onboarding session with the Dev Team Lead on the use of Argo CD and what rules are associated with the system.

+### 3.5 Doppler Secrets Management

+1. Doppler Secrets Manager allows for certain Team Members of The Pilot Club's Dev Team to have access to the secrets on the deployed site(s) or resources within TPC Ecosystem.

+2. When using Doppler, members are expected to not share any of the secrets or use the secrets for any of their own use case

+   1. Any member found to be using a TPC Secret outside the doppler system incorrectly, without authorization, shall be removed from the system and not be allowed to use the system until further notice

+3. Each member of the team who gets access to the Doppler System will go through an onboarding session with the Dev Team Lead to ensure that they know how to use the system and the rules involved with it.

+4. Any questions in reference to this system can be directed to the Dev Team lead.

+### 3.6 Grafana Logs and Metrics System

+1. Each Member of the Dev Team shall have basic level access to the Grafana system to allow them to see the current metrics of the kubernetes cluster, and see logs within the last 14 days.

+2. Each Member of the Dev Team should have an onboarding session with the Dev Team Lead to allow them to understand how to use the system and to know the rules and involved with it.

+### Sentry Error Logging

+1. Should a project have Sentry implemented, Dev Team Members shall create a Sentry Account upon hiring, or when the project is added to sentry whichever comes first.
+2. The Dev Team will send an automated email from Sentry to the member joining instructing them on either creating an account or adding them to the TPC Organization
+   1. Once an account is made, members of the dev team will be notified of errors via email as well as in the "GitHub Notifications" chanel within the TPC discord.
+   2. Team members should respond to the errors quickly, and have a fix within 48 hours, circumstances depending on the project.
+      1. Should a fix not be viable within 48 hours of the error occurring, the Dev Team lead shall inform the TPC founder of the issue and what is being done to rectify it.

 ## 4. New Team Members